 Eco-Action meetings are held from 8:50 AM- 9:35 AM.
 The meeting will be held in the Dining Commons, unless otherwise indicated.
 Parent volunteers are welcome at each meeting.
-Please contact Ms. Burke and Ms. Williams if you are interested in volunteering.
+Please contact Ms. Annamreddy and Ms. Wine if you are interested in volunteering.

 Discovery’s Eco-Action Team is a group of students, parents, teachers, and administrators committed to stewardship of the environment.
 The Eco-Action Team is modeled upon the National Wildlife Federation’s Eco-Schools USA Program.